 Phenobarbitone (15 mg and 30 mg tablets): Brand change

-The funded brand of phenobarbitone tablets (15 mg & 30 mg) is changing because a supplier is leaving the market.
+The funded brand of phenobarbitone tablets (15 mg) is changing because a supplier has left the market.

 On this page